GitFr33/php-mysql-search-class/README.md

 # PHP + MySql website site search class

-A php class to search in a MySql table of pages, images, or other site content and return matching results sorted by relevance and by rating.
+A simple configurable site search class.
+Sarch a MySql table of pages, images, or other site content and return matching results sorted by relevance, rating and or other criteria.

-Supports google style quoted phrase matching and wild-card characters as well as stripping common filler words and optional custom sorting and/or required conditions.
+Supports quoted phrase matching and wild-card search characters as well as stripping common filler words and optional custom sorting and/or required conditions.

 Uses a customizable version of the short stopwords list from http://www.ranks.nl/stopwords